-The Alberta Council of Disability Services (ACDS) supports Standards and Accreditation by collaborating with advisors and experts who are, in most instances, arms-length from our organization; in some cases, external to our field.
-We utilize their skills and expertise by having them serve on one or more of four committees that are specific to Accreditation.
+Alberta Council of Disability Services (ACDS) supports Standards and Accreditation by collaborating with advisors and experts who are, in most instances, arms-length from our organization.
+We utilize their skills and expertise through Accreditation committees.

-The Commission on Accreditation (Commission) is an eight-member arms-length body that reviews and renders accreditation decisions on Accreditation Level 2 site survey reports for organizations that provide services within the field of Community Disability Services (CDS).
+The Commission on Accreditation (Commission) is an eight-member arms-length body that reviews and renders accreditation decisions on Accreditation Level 2 site survey reports for organizations that provide services with the Community Disability Services (CDS) sector.

 The Commission is chaired by a representative of the legal community and includes members who have an interest in and knowledge of the Accreditation Level 2 process and have a commitment to promoting Accreditation Level 2 surveys.
 Members may include

 Click on Commission on Accreditation to learn about the review process and possible Accreditation decisions.

 The Exemption Panel is made up of six members who represent Community Disability Services (CDS) and the Ministry of Community and Social Services; Disabilities, Inclusion and Accessibility Division (DIAD, still commonly known as Persons with Developmental Disabilities [PDD]).
 The members must be familiar with the Creating Excellence Together (CET) Standards and review process.

 The Panel only meets when organizations that have reason to believe that their services do not fit with the CET survey process request exemption from the process.

 The Panel can be made up of any combination of persons who